MesserLab/SLiM/treerec/implementation.md

 `chromosomes` key provides a table of all of the chromosomes involved in the trees archive.
 The `this_chromosome` key provides information about the particular chromosome represented by one particular .trees file in the trees archive.

+The haplosome metadata also needs to track which nodes are "vacant" in which chromosomes.
+Each individual has two nodes associated with it, and those two nodes are used, in the shared node table, to represent all of the haplosomes for all of the chromosomes for a given individual.
+A male individual with a diploid autosome would have two haplosomes for that autosome, and would thus use both node table entries, so the two nodes would not be "vacant" for that autosome.
+But an X chromosome in the same male individual would have only one X haplosome, and so it would use only the first of the two nodes for that individual; the second node would be "vacant" for that chromosome in that individual.
+The state for the vacant vs. non-vacant state for each node, per chromosome, is kept in the node metadata in SLiM 5.
+Section 29.3 of the SLiM manual provides further details and discussion; see also the `remove_vacant()` and `restore_vacant()` methods of `pyslim`.